Mario Frangoulis: 2007

 and in October he returned to The United States for a concert in Boston.
 In December, Frangoulis released another album: "Passione" a collection of songs that Mario Lanza performed.

 2008

 Frangoulis toured in the United States leg of Sarah Brightman's "The Symphony World Tour".

 2009–2011

-Frangoulis had various appearances in great Athenian and other Greek venues in those two years.
+Frangoulis had various appearances in Athenian and other Greek venues in those two years.
 He was invited by the Special Olympics Committee to take a major part on the opening ceremony of the event in June 2011.
-Since he loves and adores children, Frangoulis gave a compassionate, loving and warmhearted performance, presenting a song from his new third international album Beautiful Things, which was first released in a place that occupies a very special spot in Frangoulis' heart: the country of Greece.
+Since he adores children, Frangoulis gave a warmhearted performance, presenting a song from his new third international album Beautiful Things, which was first released in a place that occupies a special spot in Frangoulis's heart: the country of Greece.
 The album was released in November 2011.
 It was released in the United States and the rest of the world in winter of 2012.

 2012

 Frangoulis had a successful appearance with the Boston Pops Orchestra and Hayley Westenra at Symphony Hall in Boston the month of June.
 He continued his summer with a multi-city tour in his native Greece where he concluded it with his first official concert of Beautiful Things album, in a majestic night under the August blue moon, at the Herodes Atticus Theater in Athens, Greece.